mmkal/pgkit/packages/typegen/readme.md

   -h, --help            Show this help message and exit.

   --config PATH         Path to a module containing parameters to be passed
-                        to 'gdescriber'.
-If specified, it will be required and the default export will be used as parameters.
+                        to 'generate'.
+If specified, it will be required and the export will be used as parameters.
 If not specified, defaults will be used.
 Note: other CLI arguments will override values set in this module

   --root-dir PATH       Path to the source directory containing SQL queries.
                         Defaults to 'src if no value is provided

+  --connection-uri URI  URI for connecting to postgres.
+Defaults to
+                        URI for connecting to postgres.
+Defaults to

   --psql COMMAND        psql command used to query postgres via CLI client. e.
                         g. 'psql -h localhost -U postgres postgres' if